Edenvale, South Africa · Tuesday 9 March 2027

 Adjusted Time

-Edenvale Marathon is a full marathon held in Edenvale, South Africa, scheduled for Sunday 9 March 2025.
-The course is run on trail surface with 266m of total elevation gain, reaching a maximum altitude of 1662m above sea level.
+Edenvale Marathon is a full marathon held in Edenvale, South Africa.
+It is scheduled for Tuesday 9 March 2027.
+The course is run on road surface with 266m of total climbing, with its high point near 1662m above sea level.
 For registration and full race details, visit the official Edenvale Marathon website.

-With 266m of elevation gain, this is a moderately undulating course.
-The route ranges from 1589m to 1662m above sea level (73m total range).
-While not completely flat, the elevation changes are manageable for most runners and shouldn't significantly impact pacing strategy.
+With 266m of total climbing, this is a gently undulating course.
+The elevation changes are manageable for most runners and shouldn't greatly affect your pacing.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Edenvale Marathon against other marathons to find the right race for your goals.